What will the future hold for Angela Merkel? | DW | 29.11.2021

 Merkel, a pastor's daughter who grew up in the East German GDR selected the hymn "Great God we praise you","Für mich soll’s rote Rosen regnen” (It shall rain red roses for me) by Hildegard Knef, the popular actress and singer from West Germany in the 1960s and 70s, "Du hast den Farbfilm vergessen" (You forgot the color film) by punk icon Nina Hagen, which was top of the East German charts in 1974.

-Merkel has been known to attend the Richard Wagner Festival in Bayreuth each year, but her taste for punk rock had so far gone unnoticed by the German public.
+Merkel has been known to attend the Richard Wagner Festival in Bayreuth each year, but her selection of Nina Hagen has left many in the the German public wondering how well they know her.

 Angela Merkel is known to enjoy baking plum cake with a crumbly, buttery topping and cooking potato soup, a typical dish in Germany during the cold months.

-Note: This article has been translated from German and has been updated since its initial publication on September 27, 2021.